Start planning your trip

 The lodging exterior appears very Western in style, but the interior adopts Japanese-style furnishings and architectural styles.
 Its construction is very impressive.
 Your stay can include food with traditional flavors that have been passed down for over 100 years, as well as natural hot springs with water from Yumoto Onsen.

 Nikko Tamozawa Imperial Villa Memorial Park was constructed as a summer retreat for Emperor Taisho when he was the crown prince.
-The buildings itself are designated as Important Cultural Properties of Japan, and the historical wooden buildings and setting has given its designation as one of the 100 Best Historical Parks in Japan.
+The buildings are designated as Important Cultural Properties of Japan, and the historical wooden buildings and setting have been given its designation as one of the 100 Best Historical Parks in Japan.

 The seasonally-changing garden is also beautiful.
 It can be enjoyed alongside the elegance of the 100-year-old Nikko Tamozawa Imperial Villa.